 In view of the above literature survey, there is no report available about the effect of the shape, and type of nanoparticles on the enhancement of the heat performance for a nanofluid flow near a three-dimensional stagnation point with the influence of gravity modulation.
-Therefore, the present study aims to elucidate the distribution of the velocity and temperature of a stagnation point nanofluid flow that is induced by the g-jitter effect for three different shapes and types of nanoparticles by intoducing a mathematical model that represent the flow behaviour .
-Cu-water, Al_2O_3 -water, and TiO2-water nanofluid have been considered in the present communication.
+Therefore, the present study aims to elucidate the distribution of the velocity and temperature of a stagnation point nanofluid flow that is induced by the g-jitter effect for three different shapes and types of nanoparticles by intoducing a mathematical model that represent the flow behaviour.
+Cu-water, Al_2O_3 -water, and TiO_2 -water nanofluid have been considered in the present communication.
 The impact of three different shapes which are cylindrical, spherical, and blade of each type of nanoparticle on the fluid field is displayed graphically and analyzed.
 Initially, the flow problem is mathematically modeled together with certain concerning no-slip boundary conditions.
+Suitable dimensionless variables are then utilized to convert the partial governing equations into ordinary differential equations.
 Subsequently, the Keller box method is applied to determine the numerical solutions.
 The fluid behavior and thermal properties of the nanofluid due to the variation of the pertinent parameters are discussed through graphs and tables.